Amal-MACHTALAY/image_classifier/README.md

 # image_classifier

 AWS AI & ML programming with Python Nanodegree
+Install all the packages mentioned in the requirements.txt file using : ```pip install -r requirements.txt```

 ### Basics : The foundations for building your own neural network
 Pyhton, Numpy, Pandas, Matplotlib, PyTorch, and Linear Algebra